RACSignal Class Reference

 a RACSignalErrorNoMatchingCase error.

-and the last used signal complete.
-If no defaultSignal
+signal and the last used signal complete.
+If no defaultSignal is given,

 Declared In